-→ The lamp turns off.
+→ The lamp turns off, and the reverb icon and reverb type are no longer displayed.

 Because the basic setting of the [REVERB] button depends on the voice, the reverb may turn on or off automatically when you select a different voice.